daneyul/chuseok/src/pages/Greetings/index.md

 path: "/greetings"
 title: "Chuseok Greetings"
 tagline: "What to say to your friends and family for Chuseok"
+type: "Festivities"
-featureImage: "./greetings-hero.jpg"
+featuredImage: "./greetings-hero.jpg"
 cap: "Daniel Kim - Unsplash"
-type: "Festivities"
 side: false
 ---
 <div class="justify-content-center">